GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 # gHacks - How to Host a gHack

 We've structured the gHacks format to make it easy to deliver to students both in person and virtually.
 The following are instructions, tips and tricks to hosting your own gHacks event and have it go off without a hitch.
 You may choose to adopt as much or little as you would like.
-This guidance has been cobbled together from experience based on what has worked before.

-With the Covid-19 pandemic, virtual events will be the way of the future for some time.
+In a post-covid world, virtual events will be the way of the future for some time.
 Participating in a team-based hands-on event virtually may be a new concept for many.
 However, we have found that virtual gHacks events are often more collaborative than a traditional in-person event.

 This document has the following sections:
 - [gHacks Event Requirements](#what-do-you-need-to-host-a-ghacks-event)